evgenyneu/js-evaluator-for-android/README.md

 Evaluates JavaScript and gets results.
 This is an alternative to `evaluateJavascript` method of the WebView.
 Supports Android version 3.0 (Honeycomb) and newer.

-## Get JAR file
+## Get AAR file

-[Download jsevaluator.jar](https://github.com/evgenyneu/js-evaluator-for-android/raw/master/JSEvaluator/bin/jsevaluator.jar).
-You can also build it yourself with Eclipse.
-It will be built into JSEvaluator/bin/jsevaluator.jar.
+[Download jsevaluator.jar](https://github.com/evgenyneu/js-evaluator-for-android/blob/master/jsevaluator/build/outputs/aar/jsevaluator-1.0.aar).
+You can also build it yourself with this command: `./gradlew :jsevaluator:aR`.

 ## Setup